-Maria was born in Lebanon.
-Exposed to air pollution in the streets of Beirut, she went on to study environmental economics at University College London, where she met many of her Bank colleagues.
-Joining the Bank in 1997 one of her line of work in the MNA region was to estimate the cost of environmental degradation.
+Maria was born in Lebanon and studied environmental economics at University College London, where she met many of her Bank colleagues.
+Joining the Bank in 1997 one of her line of work in the Middle East and North Africa region was to estimate the cost of environmental degradation.
 One excel sheet, turned into an ESW, which turned into many publications and a Book in 2009.
-Putting a monetary value to environmental degradation has helped push the environmental agenda in many countries in MNA she says.
-In the South Asia region she’s managing a large climate change trust fund in Bangladesh.
-But her real passion remains to reduce pollution.
-Every trip in Dhaka she visits a different brick kilns.
-Using her valuation skills she is trying to make the argument that switching to cleaner technologies will benefit private entrepreneurs and substantially improve public health.
+Putting a monetary value to environmental degradation has helped push the environmental agenda in many countries she says.
+In the South Asia region she worked on building resilience to climate change in the coastal area of Bangladesh.
+Investing in environmental protection and climate resilience is the only way to ensure long term economic growth.

 - Moyen-Orient et Afrique du Nord : quelles sont les conséquences d’un climat plus chaud et aride sur l’environnement et les actions possibles pour y remédier?

 - سيناريوهان لعالم عربي أكثر حرارة وجفافاً ــ ماذا عسانا أن نفعل إزاء ذلك؟

 - Two Scenarios for a Hotter and Drier Arab World—And What We Can Do About It

 - Reducing Short-Lived Climate Pollutants, One Brick at a Time

 - Cleaner Bricks for Better Air Quality in Dhaka